Why Your Insurance Company's Financial Strength Matters

 Your car insurance policy is only as valuable as your insurer's ability to pay when it counts.
 Most consumers compare premiums without ever checking whether the company behind the policy is financially sound — and that oversight can be costly.
 In this guide, you'll learn how to read and use financial strength ratings from AM Best, S&P, and Moody's, what state guaranty funds cover if an insurer fails, and the red flags that signal a company may be in trouble.

-Armed with this knowledge, you can make a smarter choice that doesn't just save you money today — it protects you when you actually need to file a claim.
+Armed with this knowledge — including updated 2026 ratings for the largest U.S. auto insurers, the November 2025 State Farm downgrade from A++ to A+, and the latest NAIC complaint data showing a 7.5% rise in auto complaints — you can make a smarter choice that doesn't just save you money today, but protects you when you actually need to file a claim.

 Key Pinch Points